 Be it work-related tasks, watching a movie via Netflix app, or playing a game—this small Android tablet will perform exceptionally.

 A tablet PC or a tablet for short is a portable device equipped with a touch screen, which combines some smartphone features with personal computer features.
 Tablet devices can connect to the Internet via built-in Wi-Fi transmitters but some models provide an Internet connection via 3G/4G cell phone networks using integrated modules and phone SIM cards.
 The design of tablet PCs allows surfing the Internet with comfort, watching various multimedia content (pictures, music or videos) and running various software applications, video games, working with electronic documents.
 A touchscreen serves as the main device control organ so you can operate a tablet PC with no keyboard or mouse.
 The tablet PCs that use the Android as an operating system or simply Android tablets are stand out for their possibility of full user interface customization to achieve a maximum possible use optimization and convenience.
 The Android OS, contrary to Windows, is very flexible and almost every Android tablet manufacturer develops a proprietary Android version with a customized shell, which may considerably differ from that by other manufacturers.
 Another feature that adds to Android tablets’ flexibility is the availability of the Google Play official application store by default.
 The Google Play allows Android users download thousands of freeware and shareware applications to their devices in a fast and convenient way.

-Those of you who want to make text inputting experience on tablet PCs more convenient and more desktop PC-like can refer to our review on Bluetooth keyboards, in which we covered best devices of this type.
+Those of you who want to make text inputting experience with tablet PCs more convenient and more desktop PC-like can refer to our review of Bluetooth keyboards, in which we covered best devices of this type.

 What Features to Compare